1coderookie/BSB-LPB-LAN_EN/docs/chap12.md

 ---
 ## 12.9 Raspberry Pi 2

 The adapter could also be used in conjunction with a Raspberry Pi 2.
 Therefore you have to make sure you are using different pin headers, the additional circuits and parts.
-For deatiled informations see the [circuit diagram](appendix_a1.md) and the [notes on the circuit diagram](appendix_a2.md).
+For more detailed informations see the [circuit diagram](appendix_a1.md) and the [notes on the circuit diagram](appendix_a2.md).

 **BUT:**
 In that case you also have to use a different software than BSB-LAN: ["bsb_gateway"](https://github.com/loehnertj/bsbgateway) by J. Loehnert.
 **Here no support is given for "bsb_gateway", this manual is only about BSB-LAN!**